 A moulage is a casting or wax molding of an injury or disease that is used to train medical professionals and emergency responders.
 Why do you need to know this?
 Because Zurich is home to the world’s second largest collection of moulages — the aptly-named Moulagenmuseum.
 Who wouldn’t want to see a gallery of over 2,000 wax models of skin diseases?

 BONUS For even more offbeat fun, 30 minutes from Zürich is the Pegasus Small World Toy Museum in Aeugst am Albis, and one hour away in Sissach is the Henkermuseum, a large collection of authentic medieval torture devices.

 Given the city is renowned for their fashion and art scene, it was a bit of a surprise to discover that Düsseldorf does not have any truly offbeat museums.
-However, the Classic Remise Düsseldorf is very interesting for automobile enthusiasts, and if you are traveling with kids, the Neanderthal Museum is a must.
+If you are traveling with kids, the Neanderthal Museum is a must.
 It is located on the site of the first Neanderthal man ever discovered and features an exhibits centered around human evolution and life in the Stone Age.

 BONUS You can also find a few cool, quirky museums located just outside the city.
 For example, learn more about voodoo by visiting the out-of-place but extremely interesting Soul of Africa Museum just 30 minutes away in Essen.